 Infections of the gums and teeth have been linked to bacterial infections of the heart and heart disease.
 There has also been a strong correlation made between gum disease and inflammation of the heart valves.
 Your vet may recommend a dental cleaning plan for your dog as a preventative measure.

 Most forms of heart disease have treatments, not cures.
 But being engaged in your dog’s wellness—through diet, exercise, and regular health screenings—can help with crucial early detection.
+Popular CHF medications like Vetmedin is often recommended to improve life expectancy.
 Take a proactive approach to your dog’s heart health, just as you would for your own heart.

 More on Dog Health